zviratkos/home-assistant-bitaxe/README.md

 This is a custom integration for Bitaxe miners in Home Assistant.

+## Features

+Monitor power, temperature, hashrate, and other mining metrics in real-time.
+Easily configure your Bitaxe device through Home Assistant's UI.

 ## Installation

 1. Navigate to your Home Assistant configuration directory.
 This is usually the `/config` directory in your Home Assistant setup.